Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-RegData object containing the registration data, or None if an error occurred
+RegData object containing the registration data, or None if no registration data is available for the specified frame and channel

 get_seq_stats(frame, channel)